Match Amazing Speakers

 Europe is a strategic and economic partner of the United States.
 Its success in many way leads to our success.
 Conversely, its failure can lead to ours.
 Europe, in fact, is failing.
 Although there are numerous reasons for this, one is most significant, and not well understood.
 Europe, Germany specifically, is the birthplace of entitlements.
 Entitlements are promises to provide benefits to the population sometime in the future, commonly during retirement.
 These benefits are generally retirement income, commonly called Social Security, and health care subsidies.
 Giving one a promise of future income allows the government to spend more in the present than it could if it provided the same income in the present.
 This is not so, of course, if governments funded such promises, but they haven’t and they don’t.
 As these promises are made and kept over decades, populations become dependent on them, and somewhat rightfully consider them their right.
 Nowhere is this more prevalent than in Europe.
 The problem, however, is that the promises can no longer be kept because European economies and demographics preclude it.
 Even a casual observer of current events recognizes that governments around the world have made promises they cannot reasonably keep.
 This is especially true in Europe, although it is true in other regions of the world.
 The economies of European countries are stagnant, their debts are oppressive, and their entitlement spending is unsustainable.
 Furthermore, their populations are ageing and shrinking.
 This is why the United States is looking eastward with the intent of establishing stronger relations with Japan and China.
 Although this redirection of interest is understandable, it is fraught with its own dangers because Japan is also aging and shrinking.
 In just 13 years Japan, demographically speaking, will be the oldest country in the world.

-William G. Shipman is Chairman of CarriageOaks Partners LLC, a Massachusetts-based consulting firm specializing in retirement finance.
+William G. Shipman is Chairman of CarriageOaks Partners, LLC a Massachusetts-based consulting firm specializing in retirement finance.
 An advocate of Social Security reform in the United States, Mr. Shipman has testified before the House Ways and Means Sub-Committee on Social Security and co-authored Promises to Keep: Saving Social Security’s Dream.
 He is Co-Chairman of the Cato Project on Social Security Choice, and was on the National Advisory Board of “Americans Discuss Social Security,” a non-profit organization funded by the Pew Charitable Trusts to generate informed debate on the issue.
 He also served as a delegate to the White House Conference on Social Security.
-His research has been published by the Financial Analysts Journal, The Journal of Investing, The Wall Street Journal, the National Center for Policy Analysis, The Heritage Foundation and the Cato Institute, as well as numerous other publications, and was named one of its outstanding papers by The Journal of Investing.
+His research has been published by the Financial Analysts Journal, The Journal of Investing, The Wall Street Journal, The National Center for Policy Analysis, The Heritage Foundation and the Cato Institute, as well as numerous other publications, and was named one of its outstanding papers by The Journal of Investing.

 Mr. Shipman has discussed and debated public policy issues before the United Nations and both the Joint Economic Committee and House Budget Committee Task Force on Social Security of the United States Congress, as well as the Australian Parliament.
 He has given well over 300 speeches across six continents and twenty-one countries and has consulted on retirement finance reform with government officials from Australia, China, Poland, the United States and Russia as well as the European Commission.
-He recently was invited by the government of the Russian Federation to be a member of its Supervisory Council for the Institute for Social Insurance Development.
+He was invited by the government of the Russian Federation to be a member of its Supervisory Council for the Institute for Social Insurance Development.
 And the Ministry of Labour and Social Security of the People’s Republic of China has invited him to be a visiting professor at the Ministry’s Social Insurance Institute.
 The government of China has also published Promises to Keep in Chinese.

 Prior to establishing CarriageOaks, Mr. Shipman spent more than 30 years in institutional financial research, consulting and investment management.
 He was a principal of State Street Global Advisors, a Trustee of the SSgA Funds, a founding partner of H. C. Wainwright Co., Economics, and a general partner of H.C.
 Wainwright & Co.
-He serves on the Board of Directors of The Institute for Research on the Economics of Taxation, Washington, DC.
+He served on the Board of Directors of The Institute for Research on the Economics of Taxation, Washington, DC.
 Mr. Shipman received his degree in psychology from Syracuse University.
 A pilot and student of the martial arts, Shipman holds a 3rd Degree Black Belt in Kempo Karate.